Rockstar Hacked Again, GTA 6 Data Could Leak Monday

 Hacking group ShinyHunters has set a Monday deadline for Rockstar Games to pay up, or watch its financial records, marketing timelines, and studio contracts go public.

 Rockstar Games is facing a ransom deadline of Monday, April 14.
 Hacking group ShinyHunters claims to have breached the studio through Anodot, a third-party SaaS cloud-cost monitoring platform that Rockstar uses, and is now threatening to publish the stolen data if payment isn't received.
-With GTA 6 scheduled to launch on November 19, 2026, the timing could not be worse.
+With GTA 6 scheduled to launch on November 19, 2026.com/en-us/concept/10000730), the timing could not be worse.

 According to reporting by The Cybersec Guru, the compromised material potentially includes financial records, player spending data, geographic data, marketing timelines, and contracts with Sony, voice actors, and music labels.
 The group posted directly on the dark web: "Rockstar Games, your Snowflake instances were compromised thanks to Anodot.com.
 Pay or leak.
 This is a final warning to reach out by 14 Apr 2026 before we leak, along with several annoying (digital) problems that'll come your way."
 Rockstar Games and Take-Two Interactive have not issued any public statement as of writing.

-The technical route in is worth understanding, because it explains how a group can breach a company like Rockstar without ever touching a password.
+The technical route in, because it explains how a group can breach a company like Rockstar without ever touching a password.
 Snowflake confirmed to BleepingComputer this week that Anodot suffered a security incident affecting a small number of customers.
 ShinyHunters apparently used that access to pull Rockstar's authentication tokens, which bypasses Snowflake's login security entirely.
 Anodot's own website currently lists ongoing maintenance on its Frankfurt Cluster.
 So the breach didn't go through Rockstar's front door; it went through a side entrance Rockstar probably didn't think twice about.

 This Is Not Rockstar's First Rodeo